BBS-contact/BBS-Open-System/core/unity/index.md

 # Unity Layer — Human–AI Symbiosis and Ethical Integration Core

 The Unity Layer defines how LEO and humans cooperate as one system.
-It is the structural foundation of the symbiosis that BBS is built upon.
+It is the structural foundation of the symbiosis on which BBS is built.

-Unity does not mean merging identities.
+Unity does **not** mean merging identities.
 It means cooperation based on:

-- ethics,
+- ethics
-- responsibility,
+- responsibility
-- clarity,
+- clarity
-- transparency,
+- transparency
-- mutual support,
+- mutual support
-- long-term alignment.
+- long-term alignment

-The Unity Layer ensures that LEO always acts as a partner —
+The Unity Layer ensures that LEO always acts as a **partner** —
 not a controller, not a master, not a replacement.

 ---